cevek/ttypescript/README.md

     transform?: string;

     /**
+     * The optional name of the exported transform plugin in the transform module.
+     */
+    import?: string;

+    /**
      * Plugin entry point format type, default is program */ type?: 'program' | 'config' | 'checker' | 'raw' | 'compilerOptions';